1 . Health, safety and wellbeing

 Disability

 Mental and physical health issues can be considered disabilities under the law (Equality Act 2010).
-Employers must make reasonable adjustments for employees who are disabled.
+Employers must make reasonable adjustments for workers who are disabled.

 Find out more about: